sindhutech/YourFirstClone/guide.md

 ## Forking A Repo
  Makes a copy of **someone else’s repository** on GitHub under your account.This is your version of the project.
  > For a simple analogy: if a friend has a toy, forking is like getting your own copy of that toy to play with at home.
 Cloning is like borrowing it and bringing it to your house to play with.
- - On the top right corner of the repository page, you’ll see a button that says "Fork."
-Click it.
- - GitHub will now create a copy of that repository in your own GitHub account.
- - You can add a description and click **Creating fork**

  1. **Log in to GitHub**: Ensure you are logged into your GitHub account.